Dreamscent/Dreamscent.github.io/_posts/2020-06-01-From-Zero-to-OSCP.md

 For the machines from [Vulnhub][5], you can google the walkthroughs for them.
+Unlike HackTheBox, this is an entirely free approach.
+Do note you'll have  to set up your network between virtual machines.
+Also please do not connect the vulnerable machine to the internet.